pedromoreira-estg/topics-REST/PITCHME.md

 * Components cannot “see” beyond the immediate layer with which they are interacting.
 * Layered systems reduce coupling across multiple layers by hiding the inner layers from all except the adjacent outer layer.
  * => improving evolvability and reusability.
 * example : client cannot ordinarily tell whether it is connected directly to the end server, or to an intermediary along the way.
+ * Intermediary servers may improve system scalability by enabling load-balancing and by providing shared caches.
+ * Layers may also enforce security policies.

 #HSLIDE
 ####Guiding Principles of REST